AndyM48/vpacman/README.txt

 This is vpacman.tcl

-View and modify the pacman database
+A graphical front end for pacman and the AUR.

 This programme is free software.
 It is distributed under the terms of the GNU General Public Licence version 3 or any later version.